 If you’d rather have a hands-on approach to dinner, skip eating out and sign-up for a cooking class at Square One Kitchen.
 Experienced chefs will walk you through how to make tasty dishes, and you’ll end the night by eating your creations.
 It’s like a mini date night, rolled into a great weekend trip (if we do say so ourselves).

 Square One Kitchen | 1407 1st Ave N, Fargo | (701) 388-1137

 For those who would rather eat out and then head to an event, look to The Art Bar or Creatively Uncorked for a painting night.
 The themes change, so make sure to check ahead of time to know what you’ll be painting.
 Adult art nights also mean you can drink wine together as you paint!

 Creatively Uncorked | 409 Broadway N, Fargo | (218) 422-5753

 The Art Bar | 18 1st St, West Fargo | (701) 793-8835

 Winter stroll through Island Park

 Located just off the main stretch of Downtown Fargo, Island Park is one of locals’ favorite spots to get out and take a romantic walk through the snow.
-Stroll on the cleared paths through glistening trees, find the beautiful gazebo, and enjoy each other’s company (plus work off your meal).
+Stroll on cleared paths through trees glistening in lamplight , find the beautiful gazebo, and enjoy each other’s company (plus work off your meal).

 598, 1st Ave S, Fargo | (701) 499-7788